apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 To learn more about this topic, [please review this guide](DynamoDb-Service-Management.html).
 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#dynamodb-configuration) under the configuration key `cas.serviceRegistry`.
+AWS settings for this feature are available [here](Configuration-Properties-Common.html#amazon-integration-settings) under the configuration key `cas.serviceRegistry.dynamoDb`.

 ```properties
 # cas.serviceRegistry.dynamoDb.tableName=DynamoDbCasServices